Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Task Generalization with Function Induction

 We also observe that in (b) Shifted MMLU and (c) Caesar Cipher, the model has non-zero contrast accuracies when the { FI heads} are ablated.
 This implies that the six { FI heads} we found with off-by-one addition are useful, but not complete for these task pairs.
 See \S\ref{app:task-generalization} for additional discussion.

-\paragraph{Function vector analysis with off-by-$k$ addition.} We revisit the function vector style analysis done in Fig.~\ref{fig:fv1}, but this time considering different offsets $k\in\{-2, -1, 1, 2\}$.
-Results on two representative heads (H39.7 and H25.13) are shown in Fig.~\ref{fig:fv_different_k}.
-We find that the effect of { FI heads} varies appropriately with the offset $k$, demonstrating their generality and consistency with the hypothesized functionality.
+\textbf{Function vector analysis with off-by-$k$ addition.} We revisit the function vector style analysis done in Fig.~\ref{fig:fv1}, but this time considering different offsets $k\in\{-2, -1, 1, 2\}$.
+Results on two representative heads (H39.7 and H25.13) are shown in Fig.~\ref{fig:fv_different_k}, with other heads deferred to Fig.~\ref{fig:fv_offset-2}-\ref{fig:fv_offset2}.

-For these two selected heads, we find that each of them has their own ``specialty.''
+We find that the effect of { FI heads} varies meaningfully with the offset $k$, demonstrating their generality and consistency with the hypothesized functionality.
+For the two selected heads in Fig.~\ref{fig:fv_different_k}, we find that each of them has their own ``specialty''.
 For example, the heatmap for H25.13 suggests its primary responsibility for writing out $\pm2$ functions.
 While its effect is stronger when the offset $k=\pm2$, it still contributes in the case of $k=\pm1$ by suppressing the original output $x$.

-\paragraph{Models struggle in base-8 addition due to under- or over-generalization.} It may sound unintuitive why the induction mechanism specialized in shifting functions could facilitate base-8 addition.
+\textbf{Models struggle in base-8 addition due to under- or over-generalization.} It may sound unintuitive why the induction mechanism specialized in shifting functions could facilitate base-8 addition.
 One possible explanation is that the model initially performs standard base-10 addition with early layers, and apply minor adjustments when necessary.
 This adjustment step is possibly handled by the function induction mechanism in late layers.